 The title of "A.M.E."
 (Analyst Member of the School) to analysts who have proven themselves as practitioners.
 This title signifies the confidence given to practitioners who have proven their qualifications sufficiently for the School to guarantee them to external entities.

-Proposals for the title of A.M.E. are made by locally and sent to the International Committee on the Guarantee.
-This Committee, composed from within the ranks of the International College of the Guarantee, every two years draws up a list of new A.M.E.'s.
+Proposals for the title of A.M.E. are made by locally and sent to International Accreditation Committee, composed from within the ranks of the International College of the Guarantee, every two years draws up a list of new A.M.E.'s.

-The second year of its mandate the IGC includes among its members the International Committee on the Guarantee.
+The second year of its mandate the IGC includes among its members the International Accreditation Committee.